Island of refugee despair

 Fear is a dangerous thing

-The local communities can be counted among those who have paid a heavy price for the European migration policies turning the Greek islands, the south of and into a human dumping ground.
+The local communities can be counted among those who have paid a heavy price for the European migration policies turning the Greek islands, the south of Italy and Malta into a human dumping ground.

 It needs to be said that the local communities have displayed a commendable sense of solidarity and empathy.
 Lesvos, which over the past three years has seen the passage of some 650,000 refugees and migrants, deserves a special mention in this regard.
 The locals have done their utmost to help the incomers avoid the pitfalls created by the bureaucrats and the politicians.
 Yet understandably enough, both the patience and the compassion gradually ran out.